The first catalog of candidate white dwarf-main sequence binaries in open star clusters: A new window into common envelope evolution: Photometric Errors of High-Probability Candidates

 \section{Photometric Errors of High-Probability Candidates}

-Here, we present the photometric errors of all 52 high-probability candidate WD+MS binaries in this catalogue.
+In Figure \ref{fig:photerrors}, we present the photometric errors of all 52 high-probability candidate WD+MS binaries in this catalog.
 Overall, the photometry (including error bars) spans the full WD+MS sample, with only small overlap with the ZAMS.
 We note that the largest photmetric errors arise from 2MASS $J$ and $K$ bands.